Ogontz, Philadelphia: History

-Ogontz was named after a Native American chieftain.
+Ogontz comes from the name of a Native American chieftain from Seneca who was a companion to banker Jay Cooke, who named the neighborhood he settled in in his honor.

 According to Philadelphia Department of Records, Belfield is located in the "vicinity of Chelten and Olney Avenues, Wister Street and Ogontz Avenue.
 Named for the Belfield Mansion".
 Ogontz is "from Ogontz Avenue to Broad Street above Olney Avenue".

 Ogontz gets its name from Ogontz Avenue, a thoroughfare which runs diagonally through the uniform grid of streets in the city.
 Many of the commercial and residential properties on Ogontz Ave. began to decline in the early 1970s, but revitalization efforts have largely restored it to being an important destination for the surrounding community.
 Ogontz Avenue joins Pennsylvania Route 309 (old US 309), a limited access expressway, after it crosses into the suburbs.

-The Ogontz theatre, built in 1926- 1927, was located at 6033 Ogontz Avenue; it was closed in 1988 then was torn down.
+The Ogontz theatre, built in 1926-1927, was located at 6033 Ogontz Avenue; it was closed in 1988 and then torn down.

 The Central High School, Special Troops Armory, and Suffolk Manor Apartments are listed on the National Register of Historic Places.